No matter what classes you’re taking this semester, these tips can help you prepare, stay focused and ace your finals.

 Before your exams

 The most effective way to prepare for exams is to start early.
-Give yourself plenty of time to study, get consistent sleep and take regular breaks.
-Keep in mind that people study, learn and retain information in different ways.
-Study habits that work for your classmates or friends may not necessarily work for you.
-If you’re not sure how to make the most of your study time, try these helpful tactics.
+Give yourself plenty of time to study, sleep, eat and take breaks.
+Keep in mind that everyone studies, learns and retains information in different ways.
+Study methods that work for your classmates or friends may not necessarily work for you, so it’s important to find what fits your own personal study style.

 During your exams

 As you wait to start your exam, consider doing a quick guided breathing exercise or meditation.
-You can use an app or follow the square breathing technique below.
+You can follow along with a video or use the square breathing technique outlined below.
 Remember that this technique can also be used during your exam if you start to feel anxious or stressed.

-- Try to keep track of how much time you’re spending on each question and how much time you have left to set a good pace for yourself throughout the exam.
-This can help you determine how much time you can spend on the remaining questions.
+Try to keep track of how much time you’re spending on each question and how much time you have left to set a good pace for yourself throughout the exam.
+This can help you determine how much time you can spend on each of the remaining questions.

 - If you’re struggling with a specific question, skip it for now and come back to it later.
 This will help you stay on track and not spend too much time on one question.